mjovanc/qrypto/README.md

 | **no_std Support**         | Compatibility with no_std environments                   | 🏗️ | Enables use in embedded systems without Rust standard library dependencies.             |
 | **Async Support**          | Integration with async runtimes (e.g., tokio)            | 🏗️ | Supports asynchronous operations for networking and server applications.                |
 | **CLI Interface**          | Command-line tool for quick PQC tasks                    | 🏗️ | Allows users to encrypt, sign, or generate keys via CLI (e.g., `qrypto encrypt ...`).   |

+## Peer Reviewing

+`qrypto` is currently an experimental library (version 0.1.0) and **not recommended for production use**.
+As a post-quantum cryptography tool, its security and reliability depend heavily on rigorous peer review, which has not yet been conducted.
+We are actively developing the features listed above, and they are marked as planned "🏗️" in the Supported Features table until fully implemented and tested.

+We warmly invite the community to participate in peer reviewing specific aspects of `qrypto` once they are considered "Done" in the status column of the table.
+Features marked "Done" will have completed implementation and initial testing by the development team, making them ready for external scrutiny.
+Peer review is critical to ensure cryptographic soundness, side-channel resistance, and practical usability.
+If you’re interested in contributing, please check the [contribution guide](https://github.com/mjovanc/qrypto/blob/master/CONTRIBUTING.md) for details on how to get involved, and watch the table for updates as features move to "Done" status.
+Your expertise can help make `qrypto` a trusted PQC solution!

 ## Contributing